 Obvious, right?
 Well, not really.

-Korean people, and Asians in general, don’t really spend much time under the sun.
-They would either come to the beach without a bathing suit and simply enjoy the sea breeze with a coffee in hand, or they will come for surfing.
+Korean people, and Asians in general, don’t spend much time under the sun.
+They would either come to the beach fully dressed and enjoy the sea breeze with a coffee in hand, or they would come for surfing.

-That being said, we haven’t seen many people surfing at Haeundae (Songjeong Beach is a popular surfing destination in Busan and you can rent a board and book surf lessons here).
+That said, we haven’t seen many people surfing at Haeundae (Songjeong Beach is a popular surfing destination in Busan, and you can rent a board and book surf lessons here).

-During the peak season, mainly from June to September, you will be able to book sun lounges and umbrellas and spend the whole day under the sun.
+During the peak season, mainly from June to September, you can book sun loungers and umbrellas and spend the whole day in the sun.

 Visit SEA LIFE Aquarium Busan